-The Group classifies its financial assets in the following categories: financial assets at amortised cost and financial assets at FVOCI.
+The Group classifies its financial assets in the following categories: financial assets at amortised cost, financial assets at FVOCI and financial assets at FVPL.
 The classification depends on the purpose for which the financial assets were acquired.
 Management determines the classification of its financial assets at initial recognition.